russlandy/russlandy/README.md

 - 👋 Hi, my name is Ruslan;
 - 👀 I’m interested in programming when I have free time.
 Basically I'm project civil engineer;
-- 🌱 I’m currently learning Javascript learning React;
+- 🌱 I’m currently learning Javascript and React;
 - 💞️ I’m looking to collaborate on some best teams for learning best things.
 Ready for an internship;
 - 📫 How to reach me: via Telegram @rslnl;